shan-emacs/emacs-packages-mirrors/melpa/org-msg-readme.txt

 the original content.

-OrgMsg has a mechanism to support different Mail User Agents (message, mu4e, ...).
+OrgMsg has a mechanism to support different Mail User Agents (message, mu4e, notmuch ...).
 Each function which depends on the Mail User Agent calls the `org-msg-mua-call' which is an indirection to the OrgMsg Mail User Agent specific function.